SasView/sasview.github.io/help.md

 ### Acknowledgements

-If you found this sofware useful to your work please dont forget to acknowledge its use in your publications as suggested below and reference this website: [www.sasview.org](http://www.sasview.org).
+If you found this sofware useful to your work please dont forget to acknowledge its use in your publications as suggested below and reference this
+website: [www.sasview.org](http://www.sasview.org).
 Please also consider letting us know by sending us the reference to your work.
+We will add it to our list of [publications](/publications).
 This will help us to ensure the long term support and development of the software.

 > _This work benefited from the use of the SasView application, originally developed under NSF award DMR-0520547.
-SasView contains code developed with funding from the European Union's Horizon 2020 research and innovation programme under the SINE2020 project, grant agreement No 654000._
+SasView also contains code developed with funding from the European Union's Horizon 2020 research and innovation programme under the SINE2020 project, grant agreement No 654000._